Nigel-Moes/uefi-system-application/README.md

-This UEFI application for ARMv8-A and ARMv9-A prints some system information to the console.
+This UEFI application for ARMv8-A and ARMv9-A architectures prints some system information to the console.
 It is based on the EDK II open source project.
 For more information on building the application and documentation regarding EDK II see: https://github.com/tianocore/edk2